-If you are keen to learn some Maine Coon facts and information, take a quick look at our Maine Coon cat breed fact sheet below.
+If you are keen to learn some Maine Coon facts and information, take a quick look at our Maine Coon cat fact sheet below.

 Learn some Maine Coon fun facts, whilst also finding out what distinguishes these large cats from the typical house cat.

 Below are 27 fun Maine Coon cat facts:

 1. Largest Domesticated Cat